Section 4503.03 | Deputy registrars.

 (iv) A nonprofit corporation as defined in division (C) of section 1702.01 of the Revised Code.

 (2) Deputy registrars shall accept applications for the annual license tax for any vehicle not taxed under section 4503.63 of the Revised Code and shall assign distinctive numbers in the same manner as the registrar.
-Such deputies shall be located in such locations in the county as the registrar sees fit.
-There shall be at least one deputy registrar in each county.
+Such deputies shall be located in such locations as the registrar sees fit.
+Except as provided in division (A)(3) of this section, there shall be at least one deputy registrar in each county.

 Deputy registrar contracts are subject to the provisions of division (B) of section 125.081 of the Revised Code.